StrangeBeeCorp/docs/docs/thehive/administration/ldap/about-ldap.md

 This topic explains what Lightweight Directory Access Protocol (LDAP) is and how it's used in TheHive.

-## What is LDAP
+## What's LDAP

 Lightweight Directory Access Protocol (LDAP) is a standard protocol used to access and manage directory information services over a network.
-It is commonly used for centralized authentication and user management.
+It's commonly used for centralized authentication and user management.

-Active Directory (AD) is Microsoft’s implementation of directory services that uses LDAP as one of its core protocols, providing a comprehensive solution for identity and access management in Windows environments.
+Active Directory (AD) is Microsoft’s implementation of directory services.
+It uses LDAP as one of its core protocols, providing a comprehensive solution for identity and access management in Windows environments.

 ## Benefits of using an LDAP server